mchill/home/README.md

 The filesystem is split into three parts: version controlled configuration, persisted server data, and large media (for Plex library and torrents).
 The root paths are configured in .env as REPO_PATH, SERVER_PATH, and DATA_PATH.

+SERVER_PATH and DATA_PATH are backed up daily to both local and cloud storage.

 ### Environment

 Set the following environment variables.